The ideal intersection property for essential groupoid C*-algebras: Essentially confined subgroupoids

 Recall that if $X$ is a locally compact Hausdorff space, its Alexandrov or one-point compactification is the compact Hausdorff space $X^+ = X \sqcup \{\infty\}$ whose topology is determined by specifying that the inclusion $X \hra X^+$ is a homeomorphism onto its image and a neighbourhood basis of $\infty$ is provided by the set $\{\infty\} \cup (X \setminus K)$, where $K \subseteq X$ runs through compact subsets of $X$.
 In particular, $X \subseteq X^+$ is dense if $X$ is non-compact and $\infty$ is an isolated point in $X^+$ if $X$ is compact.

 The next definition provides a suitable notion of Alexandrov compactification for groupoids whose unit space is not necessarily compact. \begin{definition} Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
 Then the Alexandrov groupoid $\cG^+$ is the set $\cG \cup (\Gnaught)^+$ with the topology determined by specifying that the inclusions $\cG, (\Gnaught)^+ \subseteq \cG^+$ are open, and the groupoid structure extending the groupoid structure of $\cG$ and making $\infty$ a unit. \end{definition} We directly observe that $\cG^+$ is an {\'e}tale groupoid whose unit space is, by construction, the compact Hausdorff space $(\Gnaught)^+$.
+Note also that Anantharaman-Delaroche in the appendix of \cite{anantharamandelaroche2016v2-exact} considered a fibrewise Alexandrov compactification of groupoids, which is different from the present construction.